211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 every developer on the team must implement.
 Method signatures, attribute types, and relationship multiplicities become binding agreements.
-This experience gave me a new appreciation for why enterprise software teams invest heavily in domain modeling before writing code — a wrong relationship in the class diagram is far cheaper to fix on paper than in a running system with thousands of records.
+This experience gave me a new appreciation for why enterprise software teams invest heavily in domain modeling before writing code, a wrong relationship in the class diagram is far cheaper to fix on paper than in a running system with thousands of records.

 **Agile and domain modeling complement each other.** Agile methodology might seem